-- In the last 5 years we diverted 170,000 lbs of Styrofoam from landfills – over 125 semi-trailer truckloads full – recycling it as a commodity to be reused in manufacturing.
+In the last 5 years we diverted 123,000kg of Styrofoam from landfills – over 150 semi-trailer truckloads full – recycling it as a commodity to be reused in manufacturing.

 London Drugs was among the first to encourage our software vendors to deliver their product in smaller, more efficient packaging.
 Traditionally, suppliers are interested in getting more shelf space with a larger box, but now more are coming to realize that more efficient packaging can be just as effective.
-Canadian tax software maker Intuit (makers of Quicktax, Taxwiz and Quicken products) is one good example of a vendor who is working to make their process greener.
+We try to lead the way with our own Tree Frog brand of computer accessories featuring reduced and recyclable packaging.

 We specifically look for Energy Star items.
 Energy Star is one of the most successful programs in North America for helping customers choose more energy efficient products.
 We actively seek out products that have earned this designation.

 Wherever possible, the electronics we sell are RoHS compliant.
-RoHS, the Restriction of Hazardous Substances Directive, was adopted in February 2003 by the European Union, and restricts the use of six hazardous materials in the manufacture of various types of electronic and electrical equipment:
+(Including all of our London Drugs Certified Data products) RoHS, the Restriction of Hazardous Substances Directive, was adopted in February 2003 by the European Union, and restricts the use of six hazardous materials in the manufacture of various types of electronic and electrical equipment: